L&D employees using an LMS integration

 There's no doubt about it — being a manager is a tough job.
 Having a mentor can be invaluable for new managers, as they help them navigate the challenges of their new role.

-Want to build a mentoring program for new managers?
+💡Want to build a mentoring program for new managers?
 Here's our manager mentoring handbook

-Mentorship offers the following benefits to managers:
+A mentoring program offers the following benefits to managers:

 • Provide guidance and advice on effectively managing a team.